Godhart/editorconfig-formater/README.md

 Trivial case to process most of files: `python unifile.py <path-to-file or path-to-folder>` which would fix files right in place.

+By default script relies on rules specified via '.editorconfig' files and though processes only files, covered by them.

-If specified path is a folder, then it should contain text files only, including nested folders, or avoid blobs and other files with `--include` and `--exclude` options.
+You can enforces to process all files within folder with `-all` option.
+In that case if specified path is a folder, then it should contain text files only, including nested folders, or avoid blobs and other files with `--include` and `--exclude` options.
 If there is files encodings other than `utf-8` - specify all possible encodings via `--encoding` options.

 Check help for other cases with `python unifile.py -h`.